Annual Governance Statement for the Governing Board of Little Sutton Primary School July 2018

 As a member of the Learning Trust for Excellence co-operative trust, the board also ensures that the school not only takes an active part but that the school and its pupils benefit from the arrangement.
 There is no doubt that the Trust has been a wonderful development for the schools in the local area and our school has improved thanks to the co-operation, learning and sharing that has been undertaken.
-This year the focus has been on how the schools in the trust deepen their connection through a formal collaboration agreement.
-All the schools are very positive about it, but there is still some work to do on the formalisation of the agreement.
+This year the focus has been on embedding the connection through a formal collaboration agreement.
+All the schools are very positive about it, but there is remains work to do on the formalisation of the agreement.
+This has been delayed due to 2 schools searching for new headteachers following retirements.
+New input to the co-operative will be an excellent opportunity to review what we have achieved together and what are our priorities looking forward.

 Another important role for governors is ensuring the safety and well-being of the children and we have a nominated Governor for Safeguarding who reports to the governors about any safeguarding matters.

 Governors also review and agree key school policies.
-This year governors have approved many policies and we now follow a rolling programme of reviews that was established last year to ensure none are missed.
+This year governors have approved many policies and we continue to follow a rolling programme of reviews.

 The minutes of Governing Board meetings are public documents and you can ask at the school office if you would like to see any of the minutes of our meetings.

 Future plans for the governors

-The board will continue to focus on helping deliver the school improvement plan, keep safeguarding at the forefront of our minds and further develop ways to ensure our financial situation remains healthy.
+The board will continue to focus on helping deliver the school improvement plan, keep safeguarding at the forefront of our minds and implement our plans to ensure our financial situation remains healthy.

 How you can contact the governing board

 We always welcome suggestions, feedback and ideas from parents.
-You can contact the Chair of Governors, Mark Griffiths, via the school office.
+You can contact the Chair of Governors, Mark Griffiths, via the school office or via email: email@example.com